-Under the REGENCY Articles, the REGENCY Board is authorized, without further shareholder action, to provide for the issuance of up to 10,000,000 shares of Preferred Stock.
-The Preferred Stock authorized by the Articles may be issued, from time to time, in one or more series, in such amounts and with such designations, powers, preferences or other rights, qualifications, limitations and restrictions as may be fixed by the REGENCY Board.
-REGENCY has no shares of Preferred Stock outstanding as of the date hereof but has authorized the issuance of 1,600,000 shares of 8.125% Series A Cumulative Redeemable Preferred Stock (the "8.125% Preferred Stock").
-The 8.125% Preferred Stock is issuable beginning in June 2003 (and earlier under certain circumstances) in exchange for preferred units of limited partnership interest held by an institutional investor in Regency Centers, L.P.
+Under the Regency Articles, the Regency Board is authorized, without further shareholder action, to provide for the issuance of up to 10,000,000 shares of preferred stock.
+The preferred stock authorized by the Articles may be issued, from time to time, in one or more series, in such amounts and with such designations, powers, preferences or other rights, qualifications, limitations and restrictions as may be fixed by the Regency Board.
+Regency has no shares of preferred stock outstanding as of the date hereof but has authorized the issuance of 1,600,000 shares of 8.125% Series A Cumulative Redeemable Preferred Stock (the "8.125% Preferred Stock").
+The 8.125% Preferred Stock is issuable in exchange for preferred units of limited partnership interest held by an institutional investor in Regency Centers, L.P. (i) on or after June 2008, (ii) on or after June 2001 if the holder's ownership of the preferred limited partnership units would cause it to be an "investment company" for tax purposes, (iii) at any time distributions in respect of the preferred limited partnership units are in arrears for six quarters and (iv) at any time Regency Centers, L.P. is or is likely to become a "publicly traded partnership" for tax purposes.
 The 8.125% Preferred Stock will bear cumulative 8.125% preferential dividends and will have a liquidation preference of \$50 per share.
-The 8.125% Preferred Stock will be pari passu as to dividends and liquidation with the REGENCY Preferred Stock to be issued in the merger.
+The 8.125% Preferred Stock will be pari passu as to dividends and liquidation with the Regency preferred stock to be issued in the merger.

-The REGENCY Board has authorized, subject to consummation of the merger, the issuance of two new series of REGENCY Preferred Stock in exchange for the two existing series of PACIFIC RETAIL Preferred Shares.
-The two new series designated by the REGENCY Board, which will be issued in the merger to a single institutional investor, are: (1) Series 1 Cumulative Convertible Redeemable Preferred Stock, consisting of 542,532 shares (the "Series 1 Preferred Stock"), and (2) the Series 2 Cumulative Convertible Redeemable Preferred Stock, consisting of 1,502,532 to be authorized shares (the "Series 2 Preferred Stock").
-The principal terms of each series (together, the "New REGENCY Preferred"), are summarized below.
-The Articles of Amendment designating the New REGENCY Preferred are included as Annex F. The following summary is qualified in its entirety by reference to that Annex.
+The Regency Board has authorized, subject to consummation of the merger, the issuance of two new series of Regency preferred stock in exchange for the two existing series of Pacific Retail preferred shares.
+The two new series designated by the Regency Board, which will be issued in the merger to Opportunity Capital Partners Limited Partnership, the only holder of Pacific Retail preferred shares and the holder of 1,000,000 Pacific Retail common shares, are: (1) Series 1 Cumulative Convertible Redeemable Preferred Stock, consisting of 542,532 shares (the "Series 1 Preferred Stock"), and (2) the Series 2 Cumulative Convertible Redeemable Preferred Stock, consisting of 1,502,532 authorized shares (the "Series 2 Preferred Stock").
+The Regency preferred stock is convertible into a maximum of 1,502,532 shares of common stock, which would represent 2.6% of the common stock if converted as of December , 1998.
+Opportunity Capital Partners Limited Partnership also owns 1,804,730 shares of Regency common stock and will receive 480,000 shares of Regency common stock in the merger in exchange for its Pacific Retail common shares.
+Through its ownership of Regency common and preferred stock, it will control 6.6% of the vote of Regency shareholders.
+The principal terms of each series (together, the "New Regency Preferred"), are summarized below.
+The Articles of Amendment designating the New Regency Preferred are included as Annex F. The following summary is qualified in its entirety by reference to that Annex.